lashford/modern-web-template/tutorial/index.md

      }
    ```

-6. Implement a ListUsers function, creating a mongo query and returning a list of Users as Json.
+6. Implement a `findUsers` function, creating a MongoDB query and returning a list of Users as JSON.

 	```
 	 def findUsers = Action.async {